ankane/pretender/README.md

 ### Configuration

 Pretender is super flexible.
 You can change the names of methods and even impersonate multiple roles at the same time.
-Here's the default configuration.
+Here’s the default configuration.

 ```ruby
 # app/controllers/application_controller.rb